-The culmination of a long story and longer building adventure, the house is situated at the southern end of the ridge that extends along the western shore of Duck Lake.
-Totaling 5.5 acres, and with 160 feet of lake frontage, the property offers remarkable privacy.
-At the same time, ICA is 10 minutes by bike, and the bright lights of downtown Traverse City are 20 minutes away.
+The culmination of a long story and a longer building adventure, our Northern woods retreat is situated along the western shore of Duck Lake.
+The residence rests at the southern end of a ridge, offering lakefront access and spectacular views.
+Totaling 5.5 acres, including 160 feet of shoreline, the property offers remarkable privacy.
+At the same time, the Interlochen Center for the Arts is 10 minutes by bike, and the bright lights of downtown Traverse City are 20 minutes away.

 Bird Lovers Paradise on Duck Lake

 5511 State Park Hwy